-Torque Installation Overview Installing Torque Resource Manager Configuring trqauthd for Client Commands
+"Installing Torque Resource Manager" on page 10

+"Configuring trgauthd for Client Commands" on page 27

-Initializing/Configuring Torque on the Server (pbs server)
+Initializing/Configuring Torque on the Server (pbs\server)

-The Torque server (pbs server) contains all the information about a cluster.
-It knows about all of the MOM nodes in the cluster based on the information in the TORQUE HOME/server priv/nodes file (See Configuring Torque on Compute Nodes).
-It also maintains the status of each MOM node through updates from the MOMs in the cluster (see physnodes).
-All jobs are submitted via gsub to the server, which maintains a master database of all jobs and their states.
+The Torque server (pbs\server) contains all the information about a cluster.
+It knows about all of the MOM nodes in the cluster based on the information in the TORQUE\HOME/server\priv/nodes file (See "Configuring Torque on Compute Nodes" on page 23).
+It also maintains the status of each MOM node through updates from the MOMs in the cluster (see "pbsnodes" on page 236).
+All jobs are submitted via qsub to the server, which maintains a master database of all jobs and their states.

-Schedulers such as Moab Workload Manager receive job, queue, and node information from pbs server and submit all jobs to be run to pbs server.
+Schedulers such as Moab Workload Manager receive job, queue, and node information from pbs\server and submit all jobs to be run to pbs\server.

-The server configuration is maintained in a file named serverdb, located in TORQUE HOME/server priv.
+The server configuration is maintained in a file named serverdb, located in TORQUE\HOME/server\priv.
 The serverdb file contains all parameters pertaining to the operation of Torque plus all of the queues which are in the configuration.
-For pbs server to run, serverdb must be initialized.
+For pbs\server to run, serverdb must be initialized.